 Ans: It is very simple, Write a Java class with any valid names adhering to Java syntax and extend any one of the types of Throwable class Later, this exception can be used with a throw, throws or catch keyword in exception handling

-Explain Exception propagation?
+Explain Exception propagation.

-Ans: Exception propagation: Whenever exception is raised from method and if it isn’t handled in the same method, then it is propagated back to the caller method This step is repeated until handler code is found in one of the caller methods in the runtime stack or else it reaches the bottom of the runtime stack This is known as Exception propagation
+Ans: Exception propagation: Whenever an exception is raised from a method and if it isn’t handled in the same method, then it is propagated back to the caller method This step is repeated until the handler code is found in one of the caller methods in the runtime stack or else it reaches the bottom of the runtime stack This is known as Exception propagation

-Explain re-throwing an exception?
+Explain re-throwing an exception.

-Difference between throw and throws keywords?
+What is the difference between throw and throws keywords?

 Ans:

-the throw keyword is used to throw an exception explicitlythrows keyword is used to declare an exception to delegate/indicate exception handling the responsibility to caller method
+the throw keyword is used to throw an exception explicitly | throws keyword is used to declare an exception to delegate/indicate exception handling the responsibility to caller method |

-the throw keyword is always followed by an instance of the Throwable type or exception typethrows keyword is always followed by an exception list (with the comma separating them)
+the throw keyword is always followed by an instance of the Throwable type or exception type | throws keyword is always followed by an exception list (with the comma separating them) |

-Syntax: throw instanceOfExceptionType;Syntax: access_modifier return_type method_name() throws exception_list;
+Syntax: throw instanceOfExceptionType; | Syntax: access_modifier return_type method_name() throws exception_list; |

-Maximum of only one exception can be thrown using throw keywordThrown exception can be checked exception or unchecked exception or a user-defined exceptionAny number of the exception can be thrown using throws keyword, but they are all separated by a comma (,)
+A maximum of only one exception can be thrown using the throw keywordThrown exception can be a checked exception unchecked exception or a user-defined exception | Any number of the exception can be thrown using throws keyword, but they are all separated by a comma (,) |

-Difference between try-catch block v/s throws keyword?
+What is the difference between the try-catch block v/s throws keyword?

-Using try-catch block, we can handle exception surrounding the code that might raise an exceptionWhereas using throws keyword, we can declare the exception that might arise from that method
+Using try-catch block, we can handle exception surrounding the code that might raise an exception | Whereas using throws keyword, we can declare the exception that might arise from that method |

-Caught exception in the catch block can be re-thrown after some alterationThere is no such flexibility, as it directly throws an exception
+Caught exception in the catch block can be re-thrown after some alteration | There is no such flexibility, as it directly throws an exception |

-the try-catch block ensures graceful termination for that particular method (except one scenario when-catch block throws an exceptionIt doesn’t guarantee graceful termination.
-In most cases, throws declaration leads to abnormal termination
+the try-catch block ensures graceful termination for that particular method (except one scenario when-catch block throws an exception | It doesn’t guarantee graceful termination.
+In most cases, throws declaration leads to abnormal termination |

 Ans:

-• Final is a keyword used for restricting further alteration in inheritance
+- Final is a keyword used for restricting further alteration in inheritance

-• Finally is associated with try-catch in exception handling for clean-up activity
+- Finally is associated with try-catch in exception handling for clean-up activity

-Explain the difference between ClassNotFoundException v/s NoClassDefFoundError in detail ?
+Explain the difference between ClassNotFoundException v/s NoClassDefFoundError in detail.

-This is very much similar, but the difference is required .class file is available during compile-time & missing at runtime possible
+This generally occurs, when required .class is missing when the program encounters class load statement such as, Class.forName(“class.name”); ClassLoader.loadClass(“class.name”); ClassLoader.findSystemClass(“class.name”);Reason: a required file missing in the classpath due to the execution of the program without updating JAR file at runtime | This is very much similar, but the difference is required .class file is available during compile-time & missing at runtime possible

-Reason: It is deleted after compilation, or there could be a version mismatch
+Reason: It is deleted after compilation, or there could be a version mismatch |

-The fully qualified class name is java.lang.ClassNotFoundExceptionA fully qualified class name is java.lang.NoClassDefFoundError
+The fully qualified class name is java.lang.ClassNotFoundException | A fully qualified class name is java.lang.NoClassDefFoundError |

-It falls under the category of Exception, i.e., a direct subclass of java.lang.ExceptionIt falls under the category of Error, i.e., sub-class of java.lang.Error through java.lang.LinkageError
+It falls under the category of Exception, i.e., a direct subclass of java.lang.Exception | It falls under the category of Error, i.e., sub-class of java.lang.Error through java.lang.LinkageError |

 It is a checked exception.
-Therefore it needs to be handled, whenever class loading is encountered as stated in point no.1All errors come under the unchecked exception category.
-Therefore NoClassDefFoundError is also an unchecked exception
+Therefore it needs to be handled, whenever class loading is encountered as stated in point no.1 | All errors come under the unchecked exception category.
+Therefore NoClassDefFoundError is also an unchecked exception |

-As it is checked exception, a programmer can provide handling code either using the try-catch block or can declare throws clauseTherefore, and it is recoverableThe Java Runtime system throws errors during program execution.
-Therefore, it is non-recoverable
+As it is checked exception, a programmer can provide handling code either using the try-catch block or can declare throws clauseTherefore, and it is recoverable | The Java Runtime system throws errors during program execution.
+Therefore, it is non-recoverable |

 Java 1.7 Version Features

-Explain the Automatic Resource management feature in Java exception handling?
+Explain the Automatic Resource Management feature in Java exception handling.

-try-with-resources statement:
+Ans: try-with-resources statement:

 Rules: All resources declared as part of the try-with-resources statement must be AutoCloseable (i.e., all resources must implement the java.lang.AutoCloseable interface)

-It isn’t mandatory to have either catch block or finally block following try block alone can work without the need of catch block or finally block
+Ans: It isn’t mandatory to have either catch block or finally block following try block alone can work without the need of catch block or finally block

 Java Exception Interview Questions

-Explain the rules for exception handling with respect to method overriding?
+Explain the rules for exception handling with respect to method overriding.

-Below listed are the rules for exception handling when overriding,
+Ans: Below listed are the rules for exception handling when overriding,

 What is an unreachable block in Java?

-There are various scenarios when this compile-time error is encountered If there is any statement after throw clause When declaring multiple catch blocks, parent exception declared before than child exception Declaring catch block for checked exception-type, when actually try never going to throw that exception Any valid Java statements after return statement Any valid Java statement after finally block, if finally block is returning some value
+Ans: There are various scenarios when this compile-time error is encountered If there is any statement after the throw clause When declaring multiple catch blocks, parent exception declared before the child exception Declaring catch block for checked exception-type, when actually try never going to throw that exception Any valid Java statements after return statement Any valid Java statement after finally block, if finally block is returning some value

 Note: try examples on your own